Car Inspection Laws in Texas

 Do you own a vehicle that you use to get around Houston every day?
 If so, it is vital that you have an understanding of the car inspection laws in Texas.

-Fortunately, the car accident lawyers at Brian White & Associates, PC, have all the information you need.
+Fortunately, the car accident lawyers at Attorney Brian White Personal Injury Lawyers, have all the information you need.

 How Often Do Texas Vehicles Need to Undergo Testing?

 In the state of Texas, all vehicles must undergo a thorough safety inspection on an annual basis.
 This testing must take place before the car’s registration can be renewed.
 There are no exceptions to this rule.